 Horse races have been popular since a very long time ago and are prime examples of how you can earn a lot of money.
 The 19th and 20th century have seen a lot of horse racing betting and a lot of money being moved around.
 Even today, horse racing is as popular as it has always been, with punters betting a lot on their favorite.
+The Grand National Festival is one of the most popular horse racing events in the world which gathers a huge crowd every year.

 This means that horses are extreme athletes, right?
 Well, yes, they have a very strict training regime and here is how they become the racers that you see and enjoy.